-I am currently a Data Scientist at a private venture-backed healthcare company (provides primary care to employers, including some of the largest technology companies in the world).
+I am currently a Data Scientist at a luxury electric car company.
+Previously a Data Scientist at a private venture-backed healthcare company (provides primary care to employers, including some of the largest technology companies in the world).

 My current interests are at the intersection of software/data (I love Python!), business/finance, and writing/reading.

 Previously I had a 15-year career in the niche field of patent licensing, mostly recently serving as a Business Development Executive at three different publicly-traded patent licensing companies (two in semiconductor-IP).
 Along the way, I founded 2 patent licensing startups, was a featured public speaker at many industry events, and co-authored an article in a well-regarded publication.
 If you’ve never heard of this industry, you would be like most people.
 Patent licensing a mostly obscure and misunderstood space, but I’m thankful for the many opportunities I found there.